German bonds set for best start to the year since 1977 | Business

 German bonds set for best start to the year since 1977

-Euro zone government bond prices edged down on Friday ahead of U.S. employment data, as expectations for more benign inflation readings in the bloc kept German yields on course for their largest drop for the first week of the year in over 40 years.
-German 10-year bond yields, which serve as a benchmark for the broader euro zone, edged up 1 basis point on the day to 2.31%.
+Euro zone government bond prices held steady on Friday ahead of U.S. employment data, as expectations for more benign inflation readings in the bloc kept German yields on course for their largest drop for the first week of the year in over 40 years.

 - Country: